 1. I’m going to ruin my first child’s life.
 Forever.

-This might be a big one if you were the eldest child, especially if you can remember the day your little sister came home and everything, everything, changed forever.
+This might be a big one if you were the eldest child, especially if you can remember the day your baby sibling came home and everything, everything, changed forever.
 We all carry our own childhood memories forward.
 The good news is that children are crazy resilient.
-There will be some tantrums and tough days ahead as your eldest adjusts to his new sibling, but I would argue this is a good healthy welcome to the real world.
+Perhaps there will be some tantrums and tough days ahead as your eldest adjusts to his new sibling, but I would argue this is a good healthy welcome to the real world.
 It’s why eldest kids are tough, bossy, high-achievers.
 Far from ruining their life, you’re making it a whole lot bigger.

 2. There’s no way I can love the second as much as I love the first